MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-the-office-2016-deployment-tool.md

 - To install the downloaded Office 365 ProPlus products and languages on a client computer, use **configure** mode.
 You also use configure mode to remove and update Office products and languages.
 Example: `setup.exe /configure installconfig.xml`

 - To apply new application settings to client computers that already have Office 365 ProPlus installed, use **customize** mode.
+This mode will apply only application settings, without changing any other deployment settings.
 Example: `setup.exe /customize appsettingsconfig.xml`

 - To create an App-V package from the downloaded Office 365 ProPlus products and languages, use **packager** mode.
 Example: `setup.exe /packager packageconfig.xml`